82d70b32w/kissy/README.md

 ## To do

-- VI / IJKL bindings ...
-- ...
-Generally arranging shortcuts.
-Yup, messed a bit;
+- Arranging shortcuts.
+Yup, messed.
-- Functions useful for bash scripts;
-- Hardcoded desktop icon;
+- Hardcoded desktop icon
-- Corrections to default color palette;
-- Window behavior while using TWM;
-- Tabs.
+- Tabs